Sacrament of the Eucharist

 Adults who are in need of the sacrament of the Eucharist should contact the Director of Religious Education, or one of our priests, for more information on preparing to receive this sacrament.

-For more information on preparing to receive First Holy Communion at St. Ambrose Church, contact Therese Ryan, Interim Director of Religious Education, online here or at 703-280-1122.
+For more information on preparing to receive First Holy Communion at St. Ambrose Church, contact Therese Ryan, Director of Religious Education, by email or call 703-280-1122.